ilshin714/aws-amplify-react-graphql/README.md

 # aws-amplify-react-graphql
-React app with AWS amplify and GraphQl
+React app with AWS Amplify and GraphQl